matthiasschaub/pilothouse/README.md

 ## Prerequisites

-Pilothouse is tailored to me and not yet configurable at all.
+At the moment, Pilothouse is tailored to me and not yet configurable.
 This means to make it run following requirements have to be met:

 - Urbit binary in path.
 - Harbor at `$HOME/projects/urbit/harbor`.